 Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

-Here you can find all of the 2019 Rugby World Cup ladders and standings, as well as the results.
+Here you can find all of the 2023 Rugby World Cup ladders and standings.

 Teams are awarded points based on their performances in the group stage matches.
 A victory is worth four points, a draw is worth two and a loss is worth zero.